-In view of the recent spreading of 2019 new coronavirus (2019nCoV), please attend to the following notices so as to maintain the health and safety on campus.
+In view of the spread of Coronavirus Disease 2019 (COVID-19), please attend to the following notices so as to maintain your health and safety on campus.

-1. To control the epidemic of 2019 Novel Corona Virus and protect ourselves, NTHU will start to enforce a comprehensive plan of body temperature measurement from Monday March 2, 2020.
-Details are described below.
+1. To control the epidemic of COVID-19 and protect ourselves, NTHU will start to enforce a comprehensive plan of body temperature measurement from Monday March 2, 2020.
+Details are described below:

 (3) Rules of Enforcement: University staff will take shifts to cover every location.
 At all time, two staff members will be present at every location to measure forehead temperature for everybody, including visitors who are not affiliated with the university.
-A sticker will be attached to those who have normal temperature; in case of abnormal temperature, the visitor will be prohibited to enter the campus immediately and the case will be reported to the Campus Security Office (Tel: 03-5714769).
-If a university member (Faculty, Staff, Students) has abnormal temperature, the person’s ID will be examined and recorded.
-He/she will be required to wear a mask, and the Division of Health Services will follow up with certain procedures (03-5743000).
+A sticker will be given to those who have normal temperature; in the case of abnormal temperature, the visitor will be prohibited from entering the campus immediately and the case will be reported to the Campus Security Office (Tel: 03-5714769).
+If a university member (Faculty, Staff, Students) has abnormal temperature, his/her ID will be examined and recorded.
+He/she will be required to wear a mask, and the Division of Health Services will follow up on the case and take certain measures (03-5743000).

-(4) Access Control: Only those with a sticker are permitted to enter any building.
-The sticker color will be different every day.
-For instance, if a person has normal temperature on Monday in the morning and is marked with the morning sticker, he/she can enter buildings in the afternoon of the same day, too (but not on Tuesday).
+(4) Access Control: Only those with a sticker are permitted to enter the buildings on campus.
+The color of the sticker will be different every day.
+For instance, if a person has normal temperature on Monday in the morning and has the sticker (with the color for Monday), he/she can enter buildings all day on that Monday (but not on other days).

-(2) After returning from other areas: Please wear surgical masks and seek medical treatment.
+(2) After returning from other areas, even within Taiwan: Please wear surgical masks and seek medical treatments.
 Inform the doctor of your travel history, contact history, and symptoms.

 4. Hotline on campus: